anhnguyendepocen/soc880/week-02/index.md

 - `ggplot` implements a "grammar" of graphics, an idea developed by Leland Wilkinson (2005).
-- The grammar gives you rules for how to map pieces of data to geometric objects (like points and lines) with attributes (like color and size), togehter with further rules for transforming the data if needed, adjusting scales, or projecting the results onto a coordinate system.
+- The grammar gives you rules for how to map pieces of data to geometric objects (like points and lines) with attributes (like color and size), together with further rules for transforming the data if needed, adjusting scales, or projecting the results onto a coordinate system.
 - A key point is that, like other rules of syntax, it limits what you